Rehab Programs for Older Adults

 - Detox, which is the process of getting a substance safely out of a person’s system.4 With an older adult with an alcohol use disorder, medically supervised inpatient detox is usually advised due to the potential for complications.1

-- Inpatient treatment, offers 24/7, round the clock supervision, and can be particularly helpful for those who are medically frail, have suicidal ideations, or have a dependence on more than one substance.1, 3 Older adults who require a well-rounded continuum of care may end up in an inpatient or residential program.
+- Inpatient treatment, offers 24/7, round the clock supervision, and can be particularly helpful for those who are medically frail, have suicidal ideations, or have a dependence on more than one substance.1, 3 Older adults who require a well-rounded continuum of care may end up in a residential or inpatient rehab program.
 Inpatient treatment is usually set in a hospital and can last from a few weeks to over a month.3 Residential treatment usually occurs at a rehab facility and can last from a few months to over a year.
 3

 - Outpatient treatment can also be a viable option for some older adults.
 Outpatient treatment varies in intensity, ranging from a few hours a week to 20 hours per week.3 Outpatient treatment involves the same types of treatment and intervention as inpatient treatment, but people can go home at night and on weekends.3